sarahciston/codingcare/posts/cf-unforming.md

 But sped up, multiplied, this is about scale here, slowed it becomes uncanny, sped it becomes industrial, militaristic.
 Both are charged with the heat of something other than themselves, which they always contained, those women in their sewing rooms knew it, those broken needles and [backwards stitches] knew it all along

 This is a one-star review of the femme.
 And a five-star review at the same time.

-Blending a one-star and a five star review.
+I like a ponytail if it's impossibly high.
+In a room full of femme, we found we all had some kind of aesthetic identifier.
+Mine was ridiculous lipstick, most of them used eyeliner or mascara as armor.
+They wouldn't go to work without.
+We all had a need for the armor too.

 Your pants with the cut-away crotch, motorcycle attitude, murder chic, fuck-you chic, dare-you-to look.